vlad-vk/codus/README.md

 <p>
-My projects of automation of industrial sections of factories:
+Examples of my projects for the automation of industrial sections of factories:
 </p>

 <table>